Information flow reveals prediction limits in online social activity

 To study these issues, we constructed two types of controls.
 The first randomly pairs users together by shuffling alters between egos.
 The second constructed pseudo-alters by assembling, for each real alter, a random set of posts made at approximately the same times as the real alter's posts, thus controlling for temporal confounds.
+See `Control procedures' in the Methods section for more information.
 Both controls used real posted text and only varied the sources of the text.
-As shown in Fig.~\ref{fig:introFig}D, the real alters provided more social information than either control.
-There was a decrease in entropy as more control alters were added, but the control cross-entropy remained above the real cross-entropy.
-We also observed that for a single alter the temporal control had a lower cross-entropy than the social control and therefore temporal effects provide more information than social effects (underscoring the role of social media as a news platform~\cite{kwak2010twitter}), although both controls eventually converge to a limiting predictability of ${\approx}51\%$.
+As shown in Fig.~\ref{fig:introFig}d, the real alters provided more social information than either control.
+Although there was a decrease in entropy as more control alters were added, the control cross-entropy remained above the real cross-entropy (two-tailed test, $t(23293) = -103.8$, $p < 0.001$) and the control predictability remained below the real predictability ($t(21103) = 119.0$, $p < 0.001$).
+We also observed that, for a single alter, the temporal control had a lower cross-entropy than the social control ($t(23293) = -117.5$, $p < 0.001$) and therefore temporal effects explain more information than social effects (underscoring the role of social media as a news platform\cite{Kwak2010}), although both controls eventually converge to a limiting predictability of $51.2\%$.
+This demonstrates that useful predictive information is encoded in real social ties, beyond that expected from the structure of language alone.